twigphp/Twig/doc/api.rst

   ``false`` to disable).

-  As of Twig 1.9, you can set the escaping strategy to use (``css``, ``url``, ``html_attr``, or a PHP callback that takes the template "filename" and must return the escaping strategy to use -- the callback cannot be a function name to avoid collision with built-in escaping strategies).
+  As of Twig 1.9, you can set the escaping strategy to use (``css``, ``url``, ``html_attr``, or a PHP callback that takes the template name and must return the escaping strategy to use -- the callback cannot be a function name to avoid collision with built-in escaping strategies).

-  As of Twig 1.17, the ``filename`` escaping strategy determines the escaping strategy to use for a template based on the template filename extension (this strategy does not incur any overhead at runtime as auto-escaping is done at compilation time.)
+  As of Twig 1.17, the ``filename`` escaping strategy (renamed to ``name`` as of Twig 1.27) determines the escaping strategy to use for a template based on the template filename extension (this strategy does not incur any overhead at runtime as auto-escaping is done at compilation time.)

 * ``optimizations`` *integer*